 All states have varying standards of licensure for paramedics.
 Most states require the completion of an approved program and passing scores on the NREMT exams, although some states may have their own exam that applicants must pass.
 Once licensed, paramedics will likely need continuing education to maintain their eligibility.

-The job growth rate for paramedics and emergency medical technicians is expected to be 24% through 2024, which is much faster than average.
 The high demand for qualified personnel means that those who complete the postsecondary training and pass the NREMT exams and state licensing requirements should have employment options in their field.